Oregon Public Broadcasting: Digital television

-Digital channels
+Subchannels

 OPB currently offers four digital multiplex channels:

 OPB was one of the partners of The Oregon Channel, a public affairs network that began with the 74th Oregon Legislative Assembly in 2007.
 Programming consisted of Oregon legislative sessions and other public affairs events.
 The Oregon Channel was discontinued in 2011.

-All of OPB's digital channels are also available on cable providers Comcast Xfinity, Charter Spectrum and Frontier FiOS, and three other providers serving specific regions and communities in Oregon: Clear Creek (a cooperative serving the Redland area of Oregon City), BendBroadband (serving Central Oregon), and Crestview Cable Communications (serving Madras, Prineville, and La Pine).
+All of OPB's digital channels are also available on cable providers Comcast Xfinity, Charter Spectrum and Ziply Fiber (grandfathered TV subscribers), and three other providers serving specific regions and communities in Oregon: Clear Creek (a cooperative serving the Redland area of Oregon City), BendBroadband (serving Central Oregon), and Crestview Cable Communications (serving Madras, Prineville, and La Pine).

 On July 6, 2011, OPB combined OPB and OPB SD into one high-definition channel feed on the main channel of its digital stations.
 OPB Plus moved from the third digital subchannel to the second subchannel and OPB Radio moved from the fourth digital subchannel to the third subchannel.

+On January 26, 2023, OPB ended broadcasting of OPB Plus and replaced it with OPB World.